The 17 best quotes on Alan Shearer: ‘The best No.9 Newcastle’s ever had’

 Alan Shearer only ever won one major honour in his career with Southampton, Blackburn and Newcastle, but he won something that was just as important to him: the hearts of every single Geordie who watched him play.

 Shearer was as pure a centre-forward English football has seen, scoring over 400 goals for club and country over the course of his career.
+And with Harry Kane now a Bayern Munich player, he looks set to remain the Premier League’s record scorer for at least a little while longer.

 We’ve compiled 16 of the best quotes on the former England captain from those who played with and against him, as well as some of his former managers.